 Our mission is to cover corruption of all sorts, from the pervasive bribery that raises the cost of ordinary government services, to extortion, to the sweetheart contracts that perpetuate poverty and strangle competition.

 As an investigative news organization, 100Reporters measures success by the change we help bring about.
 Our website, 100R.org, exists to put information about corruption and civic accountability directly into your hands.
 It publishes stories both on the 100Reporters website and through news outlets that have included The New York Times, the Washington Post, the Denver Post, Indian Country Today, PRI’s The World, and many others.

-Since our founding nearly three years ago, 100Reporters’ award-winning reports have reached more than 29 million readers and viewers through such collaborations, and have led to additional media investigations, government actions, and corporate concessions.
+Since our founding six years ago, 100Reporters’ award-winning reports have reached more than 29 million readers and viewers through such collaborations, and have led to additional media investigations, government actions, and corporate concessions.

 100Reporters was co-founded by Diana Jean Schemo and Philip Shenon, former correspondents for The New York Times.
 It was made possible through early support from the Ford Foundation.

 Schemo is an author and award-winning veteran national and foreign correspondent, with more than 25 years at The New York Times and the Baltimore Sun.
 In 2015, she founded Double Exposure, the nation’s first and only investigative film festival, which remains a project of 100Reporters.
 Built with co-creator Sky Sitney, Double Exposure incorporates a four-day film festival with a concurrent three-day symposium bringing together filmmakers and journalists.

 Shenon is an investigative reporter who spent most of his career at The New York Times.
 He is the bestselling author of “The Commission: The Uncensored History of the 9/11 Investigation” and “A Cruel and Shocking Act: The Secret History of the Kennedy Assassination.”